| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 6-12 Months: Learning and Curiosity and First Milestones – Precious Infancy to Toddler

-A half year baby is more aggressive and inquisitive.
+A six months baby is more inquisitive.
 This stage promotes learning, motor development and emotion development.

 • Feeding